fborello-lambda/Conway-sGoL/README.md

 ## Why?

 This is a simple project that is used as a Rust+WASM playground.
-Collaborative workflow using git is also put in practice.
+Collaborative workflow using git is also put into practice.

 ## How?